Dash-Lambda/Eso/README.md

 * RegexParser: This takes a regex and a function to turn a match into the output.
 This one lets me condense a lot of parsers into a single line, which makes me giddy.
 * ArbitraryRecurParser: This one's called "arbitrary" because the depth isn't constant.
 It's given a function that can either parse the next token or tell it to go up or down a level.
 * ElementwiseParser: This one parses a sequence element by element
+* ScanParsers: These are a few parsers that take a function that transforms two collections at once.
+They're meant for parsing algorithms that transform the input like a zipper.

 ### How the Interface Works
 It's always a challenge to handle UI functionally.
 Everything behind the scenes is fair game, but actually receiving input from and sending output to the user is by definition a side-effect.